arcee-ai/arcee-python/README.md

 arcee.train_retriever("my_retriever", context_name="my_context")
 ```

-Retriever training will stand up a new index for your context.
+Retriever training stands up a new index for your context.
 Future context uploads will flow into this index.

 ## Retrieve Documents